Nekosis/RHBot-v2/README.md

 - `/get-player-card-info` – View one of your cards.

+- `/edit-player-card` - Edit a player card.

 - `/delete-player-card` – Delete one of your cards.

+- `/create-lorebook` - Create a new lorebook.

+- `/list-lorebooks` - Show all lorebooks you own.

+- `/get-lorebook-info` - View a lorebook’s full text.

+- `/edit-lorebook` - Edit a lorebook.

+- `/delete-lorebook` - Delete a lorebook.

+- `/attach-lorebook` - Attach the lorebook to one of your player cards so it’s sent to the narrator whenever that card is active.

+- `/detach-lorebook` - Remove a lorebook from a player card.

 - `/start-game` – Begin an adventure in the current channel.
 Requires administrator permissions or the AI Manager role.